FoamLeave/Hello-World-Microservices/README.md

 git config --global user.email "your.email@example.com"
 ```

-Replace the "Your Name" and "your.email@example.com" to your git account name and email.
+Replace the "Your Name" and "your.email@example.com" with your git account name and email.
 If you don't have a git account, please go to https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home and make one following their instructions.

 ### Run The Project